ctu-mrs/mrs_optic_flow/README.md

 #### Intel GPUs
 For generations greater than 8th (Broadwell) you have to install the NEO OpenCL drivers: https://github.com/intel/compute-runtime/releases

-For older () you have to install the Beignet OpenCL drivers: https://github.com/intel/beignet
+For older (3rd to 6th gen) you have to install the Beignet OpenCL drivers: https://github.com/intel/beignet
+For generations in between, either may or may not work, try it starting with NEO drivers.

 The lightdm has to be started for the GPU to show as a OpenCL device.
 For this to be the case, include in /etc/lightdm/ a file `lightdm.conf`, with the connents: